-- To protect and ensure the safety and wellbeing of all staff, customers and contractors visiting our sites by driving a safety focused culture, adopting best-practice processes and equipment available to the industry. - To maintain and advance initiatives that promote the improvement of gender equality, diversity and inclusion within the business. - To provide safe and clean facilities for staff, contractors and customers at all times. - To train and upskill our staff, to pay at least the Living Wage and to provide meaningful career pathway opportunities. - To inform, empower and encourage the community in their recycling activities. - To give back to the local community via the EcoShop, providing reusable household goods and packages for social housing enterprises and supporting community groups where appropriate.
+To protect and ensure the safety and wellbeing of all staff, customers and contractors visiting our sites by driving a safety focused culture, adopting best-practice processes and equipment available to the industry

+- To maintain and advance initiatives that promote improving gender equality, diversity and inclusion within the business. - To provide safe and clean facilities for staff, contractors and customers at all times. - To train and upskill our staff, pay at least the Living Wage and provide meaningful career pathway opportunities. - To educate, empower and encourage the community in their recycling activities. - To give back to the local community via the EcoShop providing reusable household goods and packages for social housing enterprises and supporting community groups.